Robert Person

-Robert Alan Person (born October 6, 1969) is an American former Major League Baseball pitcher who played nine seasons in Major League Baseball: two for the New York Mets, two and a half for the Toronto Blue Jays, three and a half for the Philadelphia Phillies, and only seven games pitched for the Boston Red Sox in the last year of his career.
+Robert Alan Person (born October 6, 1969) is an American former professional baseball pitcher who played nine seasons in Major League Baseball: two for the New York Mets, two and a half for the Toronto Blue Jays, three and a half for the Philadelphia Phillies, and only seven games pitched for the Boston Red Sox in the last year of his career.

 Career

+Person grew up in University City, Missouri and started his college baseball career at Seminole State College in Oklahoma.
+He was an outfielder at Seminole until his coach bet the team's relief pitchers that he could find a position player on the roster who had a better arm than them.
+He chose Person and won the bet.

 Person was drafted by the Cleveland Indians in the 25th round of the 1989 Major League Baseball Draft and eventually traded to the Chicago White Sox in 1991.
 In the 1992 MLB expansion draft, the Florida Marlins drafted him 47th overall, he then became a free agent, and signed again with the Marlins.

 In 1994, Person was traded from the Marlins to the New York Mets, who, in 1996, traded him to the Blue Jays for John Olerud.
 Person became a Phillie in 1999 when the Blue Jays swapped him for Paul Spoljaric.
 Granted free agency after the 2002 season, he joined the Red Sox for a short and unsuccessful stint.

 Person tried joining the White Sox out of spring training in 2004 and 2005, but was unsuccessful.
 Injuries were the Achilles heel (quite literally), preventing Person from achieving sustained success.